aljoshb/Microservices_App_Docker_Flask_React/README.md

         $ docker-compose -f docker-compose-dev.yml run users python manage.py recreate_db

+# Get into psql manually

+To get into psql manually, run the following command:

+        $ docker-compose -f docker-compose-dev.yml exec users-db psql -U postgres

+You can then connect to a database, for instance, to connect to the development database:

+        # \c users_dev

 ## Testing the app

 The app was developed using the principles of TDD.
 To run the tests for the ```users``` service, cd into the root directory of the app and run the following command: